 - Go caroling.
 Many local services organize small groups to sing in the neighborhood.

 - Make your own greeting cards, holiday decorations and baked goods instead of buying gifts.
 Organize a creative exchange with your friends and eliminate purchased gift giving.

-- Volunteer.
-It helps take the focus off of you and place it on someone less fortunate.
+- Volunteer – it helps take the focus off of you and places it on someone less fortunate.
 You can now select from online volunteering services to devote your time in a safe manner.

 - Contact old friends and colleagues.
 You may renew a great friendship.